NTTDATA-DACH/TECHblog_code/Series-Kong/AS-KongLogChunking/README.md

 # Kong – Log Chunking
 by Alexander Suchier

-In the [last blog](https://nttdata-dach.github.io/posts/as-kongproductintroduction/), I briefly introduced Kong as a sophisticated API gateway product.
-This time, I will discuss a problem related to logging message size limitation and offer a solution.
-This problem significantly limits root cause analysis and ultimately solution development.
+Logging on the Kong API Gateway is currently limited to 4096 character.
+The LUA module on this repository provides chunking functionality to overcome this limitation.
+It can be used in all Kong plugins and serverless functions.
+No more logging information is lost.

-Read the full article here (link coming soon)
+For more details read the full article here (link coming soon).